-THROUGH thy most dearly beloved Son Jesus Christ our Lord; who after his most glorious Resurrection manifestly appeared to all his Apostles, and in their sight ascended up into heaven to prepare a place for us; that where he is, thither we might also ascend, and reign with him in glory.
-Therefore with Angels, &c.
+THROUGH Thy most dearly beloved Son, Jesus Christ our Lord: Who, after His most glorious resurrection, manifestly appeared to all His apostles, and in their sight Ascended up into heaven, to prepare a place for us; that where He is, thither might we also ascend, and reign with Him in glory.
+Therefore with angels, &c.

-Upon Whit-sunday, and six days after.
+Upon Whitsunday, and six days after.

-WHROUGH Jesus Christ our Lord ; according to whose most true promise, the Holy Ghost came down as at this time from heaven with a sudden great sound, as it had been a mighty wind, in the likeness of fiery tongues, lighting upon the Apostles, to teach them, and to lead them to all truth ; giving them both the gift of divers languages, and also boldness with fervent zeal constantly to preach the Gospel unto all nations ; whereby we have been brought out of darkness and error into the clear light and true knowledge of thee, and of thy Son Jesus Christ.
-Therefore with Angels, &c.
+THROUGH Jesus Christ our Lord; according to Whose most true promise, the Holy Ghost came down (as on this day) from heaven, with a sudden great days after Whitsound, as it had been a mighty wind, at this time.
+In the likeness of fiery tongues, lighting upon the Apostles, to teach them, and to lead them to all truth, giving them both the gift of divers languages, and also boldness, with fervent zeal, constantly to preach the Gospel unto all nations, whereby we are brought out of darkness and error, into the clear light and true knowledge of Thee, and of Thy Son, Jesus Christ.
+Therefore with angels, &c.